This procedure involves the removal or destruction of

 —numbs the area from the chest down to the legs

-With this procedure, the doctor will inject a chemical into each of the damaged veins.
+With this procedure, a chemical will be injected into each of the damaged veins.
 This chemical will scar the vein so that it will no longer be able to carry blood.
 This will be a short, simple office procedure.

 A catheter is inserted into the damaged vein.
 An ultrasound is used to view the placement of the catheter.
 An adhesive is injected into the catheter to seal the vein.

 This is done on one of the largest superficial veins, called the great saphenous vein.
-The doctor will view the vein using an ultrasound, then puncture the vein near the knee.
+The vein will be viewed using an ultrasound.
+Then, the vein will be punctured near the knee.
 A catheter will be threaded up to the groin.
 The space between the vein and the skin will be filled with a special solution.
 This solution will provide local anesthesia.
 The catheter will then be attached to a radiofrequency generator or a laser.
 Heat or light energy will seal the vein closed so that there is no longer any backflow of blood.

-The doctor will remove the veins by threading a long wire into them.
+The veins will be removed by threading a long wire into them.
 Each vein will be tied to this wire and then stripped out.
 This will leave the smaller side branches broken off and in place.
 This procedure is usually not used on the saphenous vein.